 If you have difficulties finding this sauce, you can make it.
 Here is a recipe prepared with Chinese light soy sauce (which is easily available) as the starting ingredient.

-- 250g of dark brown sugar (or use palm sugar if available)
+- 250 g brown sugar or use palm sugar if available

 - Combine the sugar and water in a saucepan over low heat.